benkrause/dynamic-evaluation/README.md

 --max_batches  -max number of batches for training gradient statistics (-1 uses full training set)

---ms
+--oldhyper

--The code used to obtain results in the paper for AWD-LSTMs inadvertently used the root sum squared gradients in place of the root mean squared gradients from the training data (this is equation 6 in the paper).
-Using root sum squared gradients and root mean squared gradients are equivalent under a hyperparameter transformation.
-By default, this code uses sum of squared gradients on training data, but the --ms option can be used for mean squared gradients, which is consistent with the equations in the paper.
-Using the --ms flag and scaling the hyperparameters --lr and --epsilon each by (1/sqrt(N)), where N is the number of training batches, yields equivalent results to not using the --ms flag.
+-The original version code inadvertently scaled a couple of terms differently from the equations described in the paper, which affects the hyperparameters.
+The code was changed to reflect the paper equations, and this flag applies a hyperparameter transformation in a way that accounts for this change.
+If you run this version of the code with the --oldhyper flag, it is equivalent to running the old version of the code.
+Some previous results that report hyperparameters with the old code would require applying this hyperparameter transformation to achieve the same results with this code.